h5bp/Front-end-Developer-Interview-Questions/Hungarian/README.md

 		* File minification
 		* CDN Hosted
 		* Caching
-		* stb.
+		* stb
 * Why is it better to serve site assets from multiple domains?
 	* How many resources will a browser download from a given domain at a time?
-* Name 3 ways to decrease page load. (perceived or actual load time)
+* Name 3 ways to decrease page load. (perceived or actual load time) (* Ha bekerulsz egy projektbe és ott tabokat használnak de te szókozokkel dolgoztal eddig, mit teszel?)
 * If you jumped on a project and they used tabs and you used spaces, what would you do?
 	* Suggest the project utilize something like EditorConfig (http://editorconfig.org)
 	* Conform to the conventions (stay consistant)
 	* `issue :retab! command`
-* Írj egy egyszeru slideshow oldalt
+* Készíts egy egyszeru slideshow oldalt
-	* Bónusz pont ha nem szukseges JS hozza.
+	* Bónusz pont ha nem szukseges hozzá JS.
-* Milyen eszkozokkel teszteled a kodod teljesítményét?
+* Milyen eszkozokkel teszteled a kódod teljesítményét?
 	* JSPerf (http://jsperf.com/)
 	* Dromaeo (http://dromaeo.com/)
-	* etc.
+	* stb
-* If you could master one technology this year, what would it be?
+* Ha idén elsajátíthatnál egy technológiát, mi lenne az?
 * Explain the importance of standards and standards bodies.
 * Mi a FOUC?
 Hogyan kerulod el a FOUC-et?

 ### HTML specifikus kérdések:

-* Mi a `doctype` feladata és hányat tudsz megnevezni?
+* Mi a `doctype` feladata és hány fajtáját tudod megnevezni?
 * Mi a kulonbseg a `standard` és a `quirks` módok kozott?
-* What are the limitations when serving XHTML pages?
+* Nevezd meg az XHTML oldalak korlátait?
 	* Are there any problems with serving pages as `application/xhtml+xml`?
 * How do you serve a page with content in multiple languages?
 	* What kind of things must you be wary of when design or developing for multilingual sites?
 * Használhatsz XHTML szintaxist HTML5-be?
 * Hogyan használsz XML-t HTML5-ben?
-* Mire való a `data-` attribútumok?
+* Mire valók a `data-` attribútumok?
 * What are the content models in HTML4 and are they different in HTML5?
 * Consider HTML5 as an open web platform.
 What are the building blocks of HTML5?
-* Describe the difference between cookies, sessionStorage and localStorage.
+* Mi a kulonbség a `cookie` a `sessionStorage` és a `localStorage` kozott.

 ### JS specifikus kérdések:

-* Explain event delegation
+* Mit jelent az `event delegation`
-* Explain how `this` works in JavaScript
+* Magyarázd el hogyan mukodik a `this` a JavaScript-ben
 * Explain how prototypal inheritance works
-* How do you go about testing your JavaScript?
+* Hogyan teszteled a JavaScript kódodat?
 * AMD vs. CommonJS?
-* Which JavaScript libraries have you used?
+* Melyik JS library-ket használtad már?
 * Have you ever looked at the source code of the libraries/frameworks you use?
 * What's a hashtable?
 * What are `undefined` and `undeclared` variables?